srackham/drake/README.md

 in the drakefile.
 Tasks are executed in the correct dependency order.

 - Use the Drake `--list` option to display a list of drakefile tasks.
-  For example:  `deno -A minimal-drakefile.ts --list` available tasks.
+  For example:  `deno -A minimal-drakefile.ts --list`

 - By convention, a project's drakefile is named `Drakefile.ts` and resides in the project's root directory.